remotephone/blog.rmtph.one/_posts/2023-06-29-CyberDefenders_EscapeRoom.md

 ## Question 4 - How many failed attempts were there?

-With Copilot's help, I quickly added some functionality to count community_id's per protocol
+With Copilot's help, I quickly added some functionality to count community_id's per protocol.

 Authentication logs would make this easy, but since we see a repeated number of login attempts we presume failed followed by a successful one, its likely a brutefroce attack.